Skylights & Rooflights

 If you’re confused about the various terms ‘roof light,’ ‘skylight’ or ‘roof window,’ and what is best in your case, then don’t worry.
 You wouldn’t be the first person to be confused by it.
 The fact is, there is little or no difference between the meanings of the different terms.
 It has just happened that, over time, these different terms have become popular alternatives for what is essentially the same thing.

 On this website, you will see these different terms cropping up frequently.
 This is because different people use different terms such us flat glass rooflights, roof lights windows or skylights rooflights to search when, really, they are searching for the same thing.
-Whether you call it rooflights, skylights or roof windows, the aim remains the same: maximise the natural light levels (and in the cases of non-fixed models – ventilation too) coming into a room or living space.
+Whether you call it rooflights, skylights, opening skylights or non opening skylights, the aim remains the same: maximise the natural light levels (and in the cases of non-fixed models – ventilation too) coming into a room or living space.
 Here at Sunsquare, we specialise in skylights models.
 Hopefully this clarification helps you with your decision.
 If you want to talk through the various options and models with an expert advisor, please contact us.

 Uncovering the nuances between roof lights and skylights